saikumar14-08/DevConnect-Backend/Learnings.md

 - Pros and cons of indexing and why do we need it in first place.
 - How to write queries in find() like $or, $not etc.,

+- What is the use of creating references in mongoose schema. ref: "Table_name"